srivastasaurus/NLP_NLTK/README.md

 recognizing the part of speech of those words, highlighting the main subjects, and then even with helping your machine to understand what the text is all about.

-In our path to learning how to do sentiment analysis with NLTK, we're going to learn the following:
+In the path of performing sentiment analysis with NLTK, we're going to learn the following:

     Tokenizing - Splitting sentences and words from the body of text.
     Part of Speech tagging